 If you are approved for a 7(a) loan, you can expect terms between 5 and 10 years, though funds meant for real estate projects can carry terms up to 25 years.
 SBA interest rates, which are based on the current prime rate, vary based on the loan term and total loan amount.

 To control rates, the SBA does set maximum interest rate limits a financial institution, like a lender bank or credit union, may charge, which range from Prime + 2.25% to Prime + 4.75%.
 That means that based on the current prime rate, lenders can not charge more than 7.75% to 10.25%, depending on the term and size of the loan.

 Only for-profit businesses that are located and do business within the U.S. are eligible for 7(a) loans.
-In addition, a business must have a satisfactory FICO SBSS Score, have a feasible business plan, and no access to alternative financial resources to be considered.
+In addition, eligibility requirement include a satisfactory FICO SBSS Score, a feasible business plan, and no access to alternative financial resources.